sixteenmillimeter/GNAL/docs/README.md

 <a name="benchmarks"></a>
 ## Benchmarks

 In the process of publishing this repository I started questioning claims I was making in this README.
 Throughout the development of this processing reel I've been plagued by long render times.
 As a sanity check, I went through my personal development history on this project and produced 6 distinct spiral generation scripts that I ran through a series of tests to benchmark the render performance, total volume generated and number of facets produced.
-Render time was the primary metric that concerned me, but I considered the other important in comparing these different approaches.
+Render time was the primary metric that concerned me, but I considered the others important in comparing these different approaches.

 This work led to the creation of the approach in `spiral_7.scad` and was ultimately used in V3.